 It all starts with people who care.

 A skin cancer diagnosis can be overwhelming.
-If you’re a patient or survivor looking for support, or if someone you care about has skin cancer, our Robins Nest program provides guidance to help you navigate complex health care systems and services.
+If you’re a patient or survivor looking for support, or if someone you care about has skin cancer, our Robins Nest program provides guidance to help you navigate the complexities in gaining access to health care.

-Our goal is to point you in the right direction and connect you with a carefully curated collection of internal and external resources.
-We want to streamline your search for assistance that best suits your needs, from managing health care or transportation costs to helping you cope with the disease.
+We can point you in the right direction and connect you with a carefully curated collection of internal and external resources, to streamline your search for assistance that best suits your needs, from managing health care or transportation costs to helping you cope with the disease.

 Robins Nest is different because the program was designed with the unique challenges of the skin cancer patient in mind, to ensure that you’ll find specific answers to all-too-common questions like, “Where do I begin?” and “What should I do next?”

-Throughout your journey, we encourage you to take an active role in your diagnosis and treatment by educating yourself and advocating for yourself.
-Take a look at our Do’s & Don’ts for helpful recommendations.
+We encourage you to take an active role in your diagnosis and treatment by educating yourself, advocating for yourself and remembering that a healthy lifestyle and good health care go hand in hand.

 Here are some initial suggestions:

 - Connect with all health care providers, including your primary care provider, specialist physicians who may treat or prescribe medicine for you, your dentist, pharmacist and any others to inform them of your skin cancer diagnosis and treatments.
 Together you and an informed health care team can accurately monitor for potential side effects, drug interactions or treatment complications to make better decisions for your ongoing care.

 - Find the support you need to cope.
 We hope you will discuss nutrition, exercise benefits and/or limitations, relaxation techniques or stress-relieving activities, sleep requirements and more with your health care team.